(post updated July 2022)

 - Do NOT overly stress the barrel when packing it, as it will be stacked like for like in a 20 or 40ft container, and transported on a cargo ship which will be tossed around in the high seas potentially for weeks on end

-Once you have packed your barrel the shipping agent generally collects it from you and a small tamper proof seal is added to the lever.
+Once you have packed your barrel the shipping agent generally collects it from you and a small tamper-proof seal is added to the lever.

-The seal should not be removed until the person authorised to clear the barrel is present to witness the customs officials strip the barrel at the wharf to work out the tax payable in Jamaica.
+The seal should not be removed until the person authorized to clear the barrel is present to witness the customs officials strip the barrel at the wharf to work out the tax payable in Jamaica.

 If you are concerned ask the shippers to write the unique ID number on the security seal on your paperwork.
 Then the person that goes to collect the barrel at the wharf would have a record to check the barrels have not been tampered with.

-Be sure to use a thick black permanent marker pen to write your name (or the receivers details) and address clearly on the barrel and the cover, so it is easily identifiable at the wharf.
+Be sure to use a thick black permanent marker pen to write your name (or the receiver’s details) and address clearly on the barrel and the cover, so it is easily identifiable at the wharf.

 Do not forget to include the local post office in the address (despite the barrel being delivered to the wharf).
 As this is the address they will use to contact the receiver if need be.